DigiNode-Tools/diginode-tools/docs/rpi_setup_step2_get_imager_mac.md

 Note: If you have not already connected the SSD you are using with your Raspbeery Pi to your Mac computer, then go [here](/docs/rpi_setup_step1_connect_ssd.md) to complete STEP 1.

-## STEP 2 - Download and install the 'Raspberry Pi Imager' software
+## STEP 2 - Download and install the 'Raspberry Pi Imager' software on macOS

-'Raspberry Pi Imager' will be used to write the operating system on to the SSD you are going to booting the Rasperry Pi from.
+'Raspberry Pi Imager' will be used to write the operating system on to the SSD you are going to be using with your Rasperry Pi.

+(These are instructions are for macOS.
+If you on Windows, click [here](/docs/rpi_setup_step2_get_imager_win.md).)

 ### Step 2.1 - Download 'Raspberry Pi Imager'